 What is personal injury?

 Personal injury is an unexpected, serious and harmful act to single or multiple persons as a result of someone’s carelessness.
-It is a detectable damage which may give rise to pain and suffering.
-Personal injury can be a physical injury, illness or disease or a psychological illness or injury.
+It is detectable damage which may give rise to pain and suffering.
+Personal injury can be a physical injury, illness or disease or psychological illness or injury.

-What are the examples of personal injuries?
+What are examples of personal injuries?

-- Injury at work or work related illness
+- Injury at work or work-related illness

 - Psychological or physical injury maintained by a victim in the course of crime